saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ```

 2. Newline should be placed after assignment operator ('=')
-3. The name of a function or constructor should not be split by a newline from the opening brace '('.
-Brace follows immediately after the name without any spaces.
+3. In function or class declarations name of a function or constructor should not be split by a newline from the opening brace '('.
+   Brace follows immediately after the name without any spaces both in declarations and at call sites.
 4. Newline should be placed right after the comma (',')
-5. In lambda statements, if it's body contains more than one line, the newline should be placed after an arrow.
+5. In lambda statements, if it's body contains more than one line, the newline should be placed after an arrow if lambda has explicit parameters.
+   If lambda uses implicit parameter (`it`), newline should be placed after opening brace ('{').
    See examples below:

 Bad example:
 ```kotlin